Akselmo/QuakeWorld-server-Discord-Bot/README.md

 The role name can be changed from the code directly and the command aswell, if you wish to do so.

-For server IP and Port, look for "QUAKESERVERIP" and "QUAKESERVERPORT" and change them to match your Quake server IP and Port.
+For server IP and Port, look for `QUAKESERVERIP` and `QUAKESERVERPORT` in the code and change them to match your Quake server IP and Port.

 Also add your server IP and Port to "serveripfull" variable.